sudheerj/javascript-interview-questions/README.md

 ##### Answer: 4

-The forEach method will not wait until all items are finished but it just run the tasks and go next.
-Hence, the last statement is displayed first followed by sequence of promise resolutions.
+The forEach method will not wait until all items are finished but it just runs the tasks and goes next.
+Hence, the last statement is displayed first followed by a sequence of promise resolutions.

 But you control the array sequence using for..of loop,